 LAN certificate programs teach basic concepts relating to computer hardware and software, networks, and computer repair.
 Students who undergo LAN training also learn about server installation, internet protocols, network administration, and computer communications.
+Certificate programs in LAN usually take less than one year to complete, after which graduates may choose to pursue professional certification from a private programming or networking service.
 Such certification lends credibility to prospects seeking employment.

-Training and certification programs in LAN usually take less than one year to complete.
-Interested students must have sufficient academic proficiency in math and computer science and a GED or high school diploma prior to enrollment.
+Interested students must have sufficient academic proficiency in math and computer science and a GED or high school diploma prior to certificate program enrollment.

 LAN Certificate Programs

 Courses in network support and administration develop technical knowledge, as well as problem-solving, communication, and customer-service skills.
 Students in LAN certificate programs take classes in the following areas:

 - Protocol filters

 According to the U.S. Bureau of Labor Statistics (BLS), there is a positive employment outlook of 12% for computer support specialists and an 8% employment growth for network and computer systems administrators during the 2014-2024 decade.
 As of May 2015, the BLS found the median annual salary for computer network support specialists to be $62,250.
 The median salary for network and computer system administrators during this year was $77,810.

 Professional LAN certification is available through private companies such as CISCO.
 Certification requires students take technical courses and pass a standardized competency exam.
 LAN certification is valid for three years, at which point professionals must pass a re-qualification exam.
 Those looking for advanced careers in computers and information technology might consider a bachelor's or graduate degree in computer science, electrical engineering or a related field.

 LAN certificate programs equip students with the practical knowledge and skills to ensure the proper functioning and maintenance of computer network systems.
 Graduates of a LAN training program may obtain professional certification or take further studies to improve their work opportunities.